dillonharless18/cdk-infrastructure-serverless-erp/README.md

   "apiPath": "purchase-orders/{purchaseOrderId}/line-items/{lineItemId}/comments",
   "httpMethod": "GET",
   "name": "getPoLineItemComments",
-  "roles": ["basic_user"]
+  "allowedGroups": ["basic_user"]
 }
 ```

-`apiPath`: *Required.* This is used to create all the necessary nested resources in API Gateway.
+`apiPath`: *Required.* String: This is used to create all the necessary nested resources in API Gateway.
 If a path doesn't exist, it will be created.

-`httpMethod`: *Required.* The method associated with the api endpoint.
+`httpMethod`: *Required.* String: The method associated with the api endpoint.

-`name`: *Required.* Must match the folder name.
+`name`: *Required.* String: Must match the folder name.

-`roles`: *Under development*.
-Will be used to restrict the API endpoint to various roles within oneXerp's ecosystem.
+`allowedGroups`: *Under development*.
+Array of strings: Will be used to restrict the API endpoint to various roles within oneXerp's ecosystem.

 ## Adding New Lambda Functions